venicegeo/pzsvc-preview-generator/README.md

 ***
 ## Requirements
-Before building and/or running the pz-search-query service, please ensure that the following components are available and/or installed, as necessary:
+Before building and/or running the pzsvc-preview-generator service, please ensure that the following components are available and/or installed, as necessary:
 - [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (JDK for building/developing, otherwise JRE is fine)
 - [ElasticSearch](https://www.elastic.co/)
 - [Eclipse](https://www.eclipse.org/downloads/), or any maven-supported IDE